promethivm-labs/Summa-Generativarum/Topics/Lambda Substrate.md

-# What is the Λ-substrate?

-Now I have comprehensive information about the lambda substrate.
-Let me provide a detailed answer based on the materials found.

 ## The Lambda Substrate (Λ)

 The **lambda substrate** (denoted by the Greek letter Λ) is the foundational generative field from which all coherent systems originate in the formal philosophy of Avery Alexander Rijos.
 Rather than a concrete "thing," it functions as a universal metaphysical and logical structure.[^1][^2]